TH3xACE/SUDO_KILLER/README.rst

 * **If you like the tool and for my personal motivation so as to develop other tools please a +1 star**

-The tool can be used by pentesters, system admins, CTF players, students, System Auditors and trolls :).
+The tool can be used by pentesters, security auditors, system admins, CTF players, Infosec students and trolls :).

 .. contents::